agentrickard/domain/README.txt

   - User E has the 'Book page: edit all content' permission for the site.

 In this case, User D and User E can also edit or delete node 10.
 This is why only super-admins are given 'Bypass content access control' and 'TYPE: edit all content' permissions with the Domain Access module.
-If you want your affiliate editors to have limited permissions, only grant them 'edit domain nodes'.
+If you want your affiliate editors to have limited permissions, only grant them 'Edit any content on assigned domains'.

 However, you still need to give users the 'TYPE: Create new content' permission normally.
 Domain Access does not affect node creation.